AtwalLab/BulkRNAseq/README.md

-# Quantifference
+# BulkRNAseq

-Quantifference provides a simplified pipeline to analyze bulk RNAseq data.
+BulkRNAseq provides a simplified pipeline to analyze bulk RNAseq data.
 The script consists mainly of :

 1) "kallisto quant" for running Kallisto quantification of transcript abundance